 At the end of the examination, the teacher/Examiner must make an assessment of the candidate's pronunciation, accent and fluency based on the candidate's overall performance in the Speaking examination.

 For mark scheme, see Table C of the Marking Instructions.

 MARKING INSTRUCTIONS

-Use the Speaking Examination Working Mark Sheet (see page 20: to be photocopied as require www.papacambridge.com Enter the mark for each task in the ten columns 1-10 of the Speaking Examination Working Mark Sheet.
+Use the Speaking Examination Working Mark Sheet (see page 20: to be photocopied as require

 Test 1 Role Plays.
 30 marks.
 Use Table A.